sirsjg/gogogo/README.md

-# ✨ Sizzle Code Agent
+# ✨ Snazzy Code Agent

 Snazzy is a lightweight command-line coding agent built by enthusiasts, for enthusiasts.
 Whether you're navigating through file reading, directory listing, or quick file edits, this trusty bot is here to make your coding experience smooth and efficient.